Answers for all those questions you might still have

 It is important to acknowledge that different countries adhere to their own regulations and standards for a variety of things, including food safety or facilities for those that are disabled.
 However, while the standard of accommodations, amenities and services differ between countries, you should expect your hotel to be comfortable, clean, safe, and secure.
 If this is not the case, you should speak to our Local Representative in your hotel.
 Their available hours on hotel property may vary daily and by location.

 It is also good to remember that many conveniences you might expect at home may not be available in other countries which have their own products, services, and types of food.
-For example, "domestic beer" to you probably means something completely different somewhere else.
+For example, "domestic beer" to you means something completely different in another country.
 Also, things you may consider standard practice at home may not be available in your destination.

 How much alcohol can I bring back with me?

 At time of printing, there is no U.S. federally imposed limit on the amount of alcohol you may bring back with you for personal use, however, there are laws and regulations that vary from state to state.
 Generally, about one liter of alcohol per person [who are age 21 or older] may be entered into the U.S. duty-free.
 Up-to-date information can be found on the U.S. Customs and Border Protection [CBP] website here, here and here.*